NLAFET/StarNEig/docs/_0_introduction.md

 # Introduction

-StarNEig library aims to provide a full suite of algorithms for solving **non-symmetric** (generalized) eigenvalue problems.
+StarNEig library aims to provide a full suite of algorithms for solving **dense** **non-symmetric** (generalized) eigenvalue problems.
 The library is built on top of the *StarPU* runtime system and targets both shared memory and distributed memory machines.
 Some components of the library support GPUs.

 The four main components of the library are: